salahsheikh/jpushbullet/README.md

-##Urgent: I will be adding support for the changes in Pushbullet's APIs soon. :)
+#This library is now deprecated.
+All further commits from my will be for maintainence and bug-eliminating purposes only.
+You are still free to contribute to this project, however.
+Use "iharders"  [library](http://iharder.sourceforge.net/current/java/jpushbullet2/) which supports the newer API.

 jpushbullet
 ===========